CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - It prints `Successfully connected to the database.` and produces an error.

-- It prints `Successfully connected to the database.` and `Student record not found`.
+- It prints `Successfully connected to the database.` and `Student record not found` in separate lines.

 - It prints `Successfully connected to the database.` and `7 Carlo Pears 1998-04-04 M` in separate lines.